ianstormtaylor/slate/docs/libraries/slate-react.md

 ### `insertData(editor: ReactEditor, data: DataTransfer)`

 Insert data from a `DataTransfer` into the editor.
+This is a proxy method to call in this order `insertFragmentData(editor: ReactEditor, data: DataTransfer)` and then `insertTextData(editor: ReactEditor, data: DataTransfer)`.

+### `insertFragmentData(editor: ReactEditor, data: DataTransfer)`

+Insert fragment data from a `DataTransfer` into the editor.

+### `insertTextData(editor: ReactEditor, data: DataTransfer)`

+Insert text data from a `DataTransfer` into the editor.

 ### `setFragmentData(editor: ReactEditor, data: DataTransfer)`